danilnagy/dmc/_posts/2015-09-09-basics-of-computer-programming-part2.md

 Here, since b is in fact True, it passes the test, causing the code that is inset after the 'if b:' line to execute.
 Try to run the code again, this time setting b to False to see that nothing happens.
 In this case, if b does not pass the test, the entire block of inset code after the first conditional line is skipped over and ignored.
 In this case, 'if b:' is shorthand for 'if b is True:'.
 If you want to test for Falseness, you would have to write the full 'if b is False:'.

-In Python, a line ending with a ':' followed by inset lines of code is a basic syntex for creating hierarchical structure, and is used with all higher codes structures including conditionals, loops, functions, and objects.
+In Python, a line ending with a ':' followed by inset lines of code is a basic syntax for creating hierarchical structure, and is used with all higher codes structures including conditionals, loops, functions, and objects.
 The trick is that Python is very particular about how these insets are specified.
-You have the option of using TABS or a series of spaces, although you cannot mix and match, and you have have to be very explicit about the number of each that you use based on the level of the structure.
+You have the option of using TABS or a series of spaces, although you cannot mix and match, and you have to be very explicit about the number of each that you use based on the level of the structure.
 For instance, this code:

 ```python
 b = False